 Discover the dramatic scenery and diverse terrain of ten distinct geographical regions with 101 hikes—all within no more than an hour’s drive from downtown Reno.
 Enjoy a trail through snowbanks or amble along a sandy path.
 Traverse sage-covered hillsides or walk through meadows of wildflowers.
 Stroll along peaceful creeks or ascend to craggy cliffs and mountaintops.
 With Christopher and Elizabeth Barile as your guides and Reno as your base camp, you’ll find your perfect adventure, whether you have a few hours to spend or time for an all-day trek.

-Base Camp Reno: 101 Hikes From Sage to Snow will be in bookstores and everywhere online April 5, 2022.
+Base Camp Reno: 101 Hikes From Sage to Snow IS NOW AVAILABLE IN bookstores and everywhere online.